gSchool/DNA-release-3/03-Phase-B/06_evaluation.md

 ### Security/Cybersecurity
 A program’s development environment, operating environment, and respective security/Impact Level (IL) requirements must be addressed.
 Work with your engineering and support teams to understand what is required.
 Security requirements greatly impact potential vendors, in that they must have cleared personnel available, or the Government must be prepared to support the significant work and timelines involved with onboarding non-cleared personnel.

-For more information on specific Federal Risk and Authorization Management Program (FedRAMP) compliance visit: https://www.fedramp.gov/documents/.
+For more information on specific [Federal Risk and Authorization Management Program (FedRAMP) compliance.](https://www.fedramp.gov/documents/)

  ![Dilbert Contract](__images/61_dilbert_contract.png)
  <span style="font-size: .8em"> Source: [Dilbert by Scott Adams](https://dilbert.com/strip/2011-02-23) </span>